firefly-iii/docs/docs/docs/data-importer/advanced/transfers.md

 ### Test, test, test

 Always try one or two transactions first.
-Keep an eye on the logs and turn on debug mode if necessary (see the search) so you can see why / how Firefly III and FIDI create the accounts they do.
+Keep an eye on the logs and turn on debug mode if necessary (see the search) so you can see why / how Firefly III and the data importer create the accounts they do.